Oshoala battles Duggan as Barcelona and Atletico Madrid rekindle rivalry in Champions League | Goal.com

 Oshoala has been in fine form for the Calatans, scoring six goals in five consecutive outings this term, including the opener in a 5-0 beating of Minsk in the Round of 16 first leg last month.

-Having starred in last season's Champions League final, the three-time African Women's Footballer of the Year will hope to lead Lluis Cortes' side extend their dominance over rivals Atletico.
+Having starred in last season's Champions League final, the three-time African Women's Footballer of the Year will hope to help Lluis Cortes' side extend their dominance over rivals Atletico.

 On the other hand, Duggan, who was part of Barcelona's fairytale run in European women's competition last season, scored thrice in seven since she joined the Spanish champions this summer.